wwwwaiting/FlourishingBusinessCanvasApp/deliverables/README-02.md

 ​	**Value from end-user's perspective**

 The main value from an end-user's perspective is the improved workflow efficiency as well as real-time data synchronization that our website helps them to achieve.
-They will now invite their colleagues to use our online FBC template to work on their business ideas rather than building a traditional physical FBC in their office.
-Since FBCs are likely to be modified often and the fact that users might not be able to meet together at the same physical location all the time, **users will be able to view/change/discuss it even if they are at different places** by having a cloud version of FBC.
-Also, the physical canvas has limitation on the amount of data (stickies) to be shared.
-Besides that, it is hard to rearrange or remove some of the stickies when it reaches a certain quantity. **Our website extends the amount of data stored significantly and make the edit process easier and more organized**.
-Furthermore, it is time-consuming to search for a specific sticky on a physical FBC.
-The search function in our website solves this issue.
-Additionally, the comment system under each sticky is a place for users to **save their thoughtful discussions which might be useful later as their FBC progresses**.
+They will now invite their colleagues to use our online FBC template to work on their business ideas.
+Following are details of value added to the end users, who we define to be business architects using physical canvas.

+1) Resolved physical limitations
+ The end users used to build and use traditional physical FBCs in their office.
+Since FBCs are likely to be modified often, the limitation of having to be on the same location was one of the major discomfort our users had.
+Our online FBC provides online access which allows users to view/change/modify contents of the canvas **remotely and simultaneously**, overcoming the physical limitations.

+2) Resolved storage limitations
+ The physical canvas has limitation on the amount of data (stickies) to be stored and shared.
+Besides that, rearranging, organizing, and removing some of the stickies when the number of stickies reaches moderate quantity were other difficulty arising from storage limitations of physical canvas.
+Our FBC website **extends the amount of data stored** significantly and **allow edit process much eaiser and more organized**.

+3) Search Benefit
+ Searching for a specific sticky becomes a time-consuming task with the physical canvas as the number of stickies increases, The search function in our website will allow users to **search for stickies conveniently in short time**.

+4) Stickies with multiple functionalities
+ Our online FBC provides stickies with multiple functionalities such as allowing to modify contents on the existing stickies and attaching multiple comments on the stickies with time and user log.
+These functionalities will allow users to **save discussion and improve thought process on the stickies** as their FBC progresses.

  * What is the problem you're trying to solve?

  * Is there any context required to understand **why** the application solves this problem?